 Let’s talk money.
 Already bored?
 We don’t blame you… often times just the thought of money planning = instant snoozefest.

 We’re not here to spew our personal finances or give you life lessons on how you should or should not spend your money (not now, not EVER).
-Everyone has a very different situation and regardless of what yours is, we would never pass judgement because let’s face it, neither of us are perfect.
+Everyone has a very different situation and regardless of what yours is, we would never pass judgment because let’s face it, neither of us is perfect.
 But now that we’ve been blogging together for a few years and sharing a business bank account, we have come to realize that we have a very similar philosophy on money.
 Both of us believe in living within our means, which to us translates to only spending what we can afford…. even if that results in living with less.
-Of course we could always be better at this, but we take pride in only spending what we can afford and are PROUD of this lifestyle.
+Of course, we could always be better at this, but we take pride in only spending what we can afford and are PROUD of this lifestyle.

 Since we’re all friends here, we figured you guys could probably relate and provide US (& fellow readers) with even more ways to stay within our own means.
 Plus, we thought this would be a great time for us to reflect on some of our own habits as we enter Frugal February ( <– we’ll explain, we promise).